it-academy-svhec/intro-to-programming/primers/python/Python Modules 2.1 and 2.2 Primer.md

 Dynamic languages, such as Python, check data types during runtime.
 If you make a mistake related to the values of incompatible data types in Python, you will find while the end-user is running the program.
 In a compiled language, you would have noticed this problem before the program finished compiling and therefore before the customer used the program.

 Python is extremely flexible with regard to data types and this is both a blessing and a curse.
 How do you mitigate mistakes in a dynamic language?
 Test, test, and test again!
 Consider using test-drive development (TDD).

+1. Create some variables with different data types you've learned about

+1. Then print the values

+1. Next, later in the code set those variables to values of different data types.
+For example, you could start with a variable set to a float and then set it to a string.

+1. Try different operations that might by incompatible with those data types.
+E.g., try adding a string to a float or int.
+Does Python prevent these incompatible operations?
+Think about how this differs to compiled languages with more type safety.